Cysharp/ProcessX/README.md

 Reference
 ---
-to Cancel, you can use `WithCancellationToken`.
+to Cancel, you can use `WithCancellation` of IAsyncEnumerable.

 ```csharp
 await foreach (var item in ProcessX.StartAsync("dotnet --info").WithCancellation(cancellationToken))